 Once you have proved that you have a valid mental illness, the SSA will want to evaluate how severely it limits your ability to work.
 This is the other key area where many applicants go wrong.
 The SSA will not take you at your word when you say you cannot work.

 They will want hard evidence from multiple sources where possible in order to qualify for disability benefits.
 Some of the documentation you can give them includes:

 - Medical records showing severe symptoms

 - Documentation of being hospitalized more than once in the past year.

 The functional capacity assessment is the most convincing piece of evidence you can submit.
-It consists of being formally tested for limitations to your physical abilities (standing, walking, using your hands) and mental abilities (concentrating, remembering, interacting with others).
-Few physicians and even fewer psychologists offer these assessments on a regular basis, but they are standard in SSDI applications.
-We can help you see a specialist who can give you a proper assessment for your application.
+It consists of being formally tested for limitations to your physical abilities such as standing, walking, using your hands, and mental skills like concentrating, remembering, interacting with others.

 For a free legal consultation with a mental illness lawyer serving Atlanta, call 404-400-4000

 Why Applicants Get Rejected

 Many applicants get rejected by the SSA due to:

 - Providing insufficient information or evidence related to your mental illness.